Menu

 Shwmae and Welcome to Dosbarth Hadau!

-A big welcome to all our new families in joining our Tredegarville family.
+A big welcome to all families in joining our Tredegarville family.

 Children start at 8.55